-Operation Deep DiveTM (OpDD), a former service member (FSM)1 suicide and self-injury mortality (SIM)2 study encompassing eight states and five years of death data corroborated by the Department of Defense (DoD), indicates that FSMs take their own lives each year at a rate approximately 2.4 times greater than previously reported by the Department of Veterans Affairs (VA).
+Operation Deep DiveTM (OpDD), a former service member (FSM) suicide and self-injury mortality (SIM) study encompassing eight states and five years of death data corroborated by the Department of Defense (DoD), indicates that FSMs take their own lives each year at a rate approximately 2.4 times greater than previously reported by the Department of Veterans Affairs (VA).
 OpDDTM data analytics was able to identify FSMs with the greatest probability of taking their own life.
 This interim report highlights the need to expand data sets to include additional states and the VA, and jointly identify suicide and SIM prevention efforts for FSMs.
 The implications of the data for prevention analysis and prevention application raise awareness to help prevent FSMs from taking their lives because "Together, We Can Do Better."

-About Operation Deep DiveTM
+About Operation Deep Dive

-- America's Warrior Partnership (AWP) has contracted with the University of Alabama to obtain state data.
-In phase two, AWP has contracted with Duke University to analyze state-provided death data, coordinate with DoD to corroborate military affiliation, and identify commonalities of the person, military service, and their death.
+- America's Warrior Partnership (AWP) contracted with the University of Alabama and partnered with Duke University to gather state-provided death data, coordinate with DoD to corroborate military affiliation, and identify commonalities of the person, military service, and their death.
 This first phase of OpDDTM was funded by Bristol Myers Squibb Foundation. - OpDDTM has examined five years of FSM and civilian death data from eight states: Alabama, Florida, Maine, Massachusetts, Michigan, Minnesota, Montana, and Oregon. - DoD data focused on male and female FSMs between the ages of 18-64.
-This population provides the greatest detail of the military service experience and is validated by DoD.3 - OpDDTM used the definition of SIM cited by the CDC and NIH as accidents or undetermined deaths aligned with self-harm/suicidal behavior, which have been attributed predominantly to overdose deaths.
+This population provides the greatest detail of the military service experience and is validated by DoD. - OpDDTM used the definition of SIM cited by the CDC and NIH as accidents or undetermined deaths aligned with self-harm/suicidal behavior, which have been attributed predominantly to overdose deaths.